Thuler14/njit-ece-416-project/mechanical/cad/README.md

 # mechanical/cad

-CAD models for:
+Fusion 360 models for mounts, enclosure pieces, and printable hardware.

-- Servo mount (for valve actuation)
+## Layout
-- Valve coupler (connects servo horn to valve stem)
+- `servo_mount/` — bracket to hold the MG996R servo at the valve.
-- Enclosure (for UI and control boards, to be designed)
+- `valve_coupler/` — coupler between servo horn and valve stem.

-All parts are modeled in Fusion 360.
+- `exports/` — STL exports for printing (name by milestone/task).

-STL files for 3D printing are saved in the `exports/` folder.
+Add new variants with a short note on fitment/tolerances; keep param edits in the CAD source and export fresh STLs when dimensions change.